What makes people happy?

-In this world, some people, no matter what happens to them will rarely ever, let life get them down on them, and then there are those people who rarely allow life good and bad experiences to lift them up no matter how good it gets.
+In this world, some people, no matter what happens to them will rarely ever, let life get them down on them.
+And then there are those people who rarely allow life good experiences to lift them up no matter how good it gets.

 Life, Liberty, And Pursuit Of Happiness Quote

 Which people do you think are more often happy?